-Since its formation in 2011, the Harbor Ring Committee has achieved a number of milestone successes in advocating for a completed Harbor Ring route, including mapping and photographing the 50-mile route, creating a website and social media platform, designing and presenting promotional materials at community meetings and public hearings, and raising funds for the production of a print and digital version of a route map.
-Additionally, the committee has brought extensive attention and media coverage to the need for a bicycle and pedestrian pathway over the Verrazano-Narrows Bridge by starting a petition, which has gained more than 2,500 signatures since the spring of 2013, and sending an organizational sign-on letter with the support of sixteen regional and local advocacy and planning organizations to Governor Cuomo.
-Various elected officials, such as New York State Senators Martin Golden and Diane Savino, and New York City Councilmembers Vincent Gentile and Deborah Rose, support the Harbor Ring initiative.
+Since our formation in 2011, the Harbor Ring Committee has achieved a number of milestone successes in advocating for a completed Harbor Ring route, including mapping and photographing the 50-mile route, creating a website and social media platform, designing and presenting promotional materials at community meetings and public hearings, and raising funds for the production of a print and digital version of a route map.
+Additionally, we have brought extensive attention and media coverage to the need for a bicycle and pedestrian pathway over the Verrazzano-Narrows Bridge by starting a petition, which has gained more than 3,800 signatures since the spring of 2013, and sending an organizational sign-on letter with the support of sixteen regional and local advocacy and planning organizations to Governor Cuomo.
+Various elected officials, such as New York State Senators Martin Golden and Diane Savino, and New York City Councilmembers Justin Brannan and Deborah Rose, support the Harbor Ring initiative.

-The Harbor Ring Committee’s advocacy efforts have encouraged the MTA to announce a plan to evaluate the feasibility of installing a pathway on the Verrazano Bridge in its 2015-2034 Capital Needs Assessment, released on October 2, 2013.
-In August 2013, the MTA issued a Request for Proposals (RFP) for a Master Plan for construction on the Verrazano which includes the feasibility study of a pathway as the first of nine projects to be included in the Master Plan.
+The Harbor Ring Committee’s advocacy efforts have encouraged the MTA to announce a plan to evaluate the feasibility of installing a pathway on the Verrazzano Bridge in its 2015-2034 Capital Needs Assessment, released on October 2, 2013.
+In August 2013, the MTA issued a Request for Proposals (RFP) for a Master Plan for construction on the Verrazzano which includes the feasibility study of a pathway as the first of nine projects to be included in the Master Plan.
 On December 27, 2013, the MTA entered into the contract with a Parsons Brinkerhoff/WSP Joint Venture (PB/WSP JV) to prepare the Master Plan.
-We expect that the results of the feasibility study will be available at the end of 2014 or early 2015.
+Most recently, in 2020, the MTA finally released a Shared Use Access Study Report that was completed in 2018.